 Don’t Make These Mistakes When Planting Trees

-One of the most often overlooked things when planting your tree is the size of the hole into which you’ll place the tree roots.
+One of the most often overlooked things when planting young trees is the size of the hole into which you’ll place the tree roots.
 Most people simply dig a hole about the width of the current root ball or pot, throw the tree and call it good.
-In reality, it is usually recommended that your hole be at least 2 times the diameter of the pot.
+In reality, it is usually recommended that your hole be at least 2 times the diameter of the root system or pot.

 Another mistake often made is to dig a whole deeper than the current tree pot.
 This causes a portion of the trunk of the tree to be covered in dirt when the whole is covered again.
 The opposite is usually what needs to happen.
 Most professionals, depending on the soil, will even recommend that the hole be a little bit shallower than the current pot or root ball.
 Then “mound up” the dirt around the base to cover the roots.